enfein/mieru/docs/client-install.md

 # Client Installation & Configuration

-## Download mieru installation package
+## Download mieru client

 The mieru client supports Windows, Mac OS, and Linux.
 Users can download it from the GitHub Releases page.
+After unzip, place the mieru executable under the system path `PATH`.

 If your client OS is Linux, you can also install mieru using the debian and RPM installers.